conorosully/legal-case-prediction/README.md

-# legal-case-prediction
+# Using Machine Learning to Predict Judicial Decisions
-A demonstration of the work done for my dissertation: Using Machine Learning to Predict Judicial Decisions
+A demonstration of the work done for my dissertation for partial completion of a MSc Computer Science.